 Ethnic Issues and Integration

-Despite a small population, Gabon has large ethnic diversity which challenges Church resources in meeting the needs of differing ethnic groups.
-These ethnic groups will likely be included in the same congregations as membership will be too small for the creation of native language specific units.
-The limited number of speakers of indigenous languages in Gabon challenge Church translation resources and will likely result in only Fang having Church materials translated for many years.
+Despite a small population, Gabon has large ethnic diversity that challenges Church resources in meeting the needs of differing ethnic groups.
+These ethnic groups will likely be included in the same congregations, as membership will be too small for the creation of native language specific units.
+The limited number of speakers of indigenous languages in Gabon challenges Church translation resources and will likely result in only Fang having Church materials translated for many years.

-Gabon benefits from a population which speaks French as a second language.
+Gabon benefits from a population that speaks French as a second language.
 French will serve as a language to unify members from differing ethnic groups.
-A limited number of Church materials in Fang will facilitate formal Church establishment as it is the most commonly spoken native language.
+A limited number of Church materials in Fang will facilitate a formal Church establishment, as it is the most commonly spoken native language.
 Church material translations in Punu and Njebi appear challenging and unlikely until a strong membership presence is established.

-Gabon pertains to the Johannesburg South Africa Temple district.
-Members who may attend the temple likely have their temple recommends issued by the area presidency and to go the temple individually or as families.
+Gabon pertains to the Democratic Republic of the Congo Temple district.
+Members who may attend the temple have their temple recommends issued by the Cameroon Yaoundé Mission presidency and to go the temple individually or as families.

 Other Christian denominations have seen modest to rapid growth.
-Seventh Day Adventists and Jehovah's Witnesses experience modest growth whereas Pentecostals and evangelicals experience strong growth.
-Growth in most denominations had not occurred until the 1990s and outreach has been limited compared to other African nations.
+Seventh-Day Adventists and Jehovah's Witnesses generally experience modest growth whereas Pentecostals and evangelicals experience strong growth.
+However, Jehovah’s Witnesses reported a major increase in the number of congregations in the 2010s from approximately 30 to 120.
+Nevertheless, growth in most denominations had not occurred until the 1990s and outreach has been limited compared to other African nations.
 Islam is seen as a threat to Christian denominations' growth and outreach.